 Since the new car also showed difficulties in road holding, due to either mechanical or aerodynamic problems, is it still worth working on fine-tuning this single-seater or would it not be better to come up with another design?

-"I should split up: try to optimize the current car and prepare another one.
-But you must know that you need at least a year between design and realization.
+"I should split up: try to optimise the current car and prepare another one.
+But you must know that you need at least a year between design and realisation.
 These are the talks we will have in Maranello, behind closed doors".

 Two Ferrari men say, as Patrese returns from the prize-giving podium.
-The Paduan, dark in the face, gambles:
+The Paduan, dark in the face, guesses:

 "For second place?"

 "But no, for the luck of not being caught by us...".

 These are jokes, of course, just to relieve tension.
 Patrese, however, is not so satisfied.
 You can see that there is something nagging at him, as if the podium in Mexico City (and the one at Kyalami) behind Mansell was a tight squeeze for him.

 "It's OK.
 I did everything I could to win, but to chase Mansell I deteriorated the front left tyre, which forced me to slow down just at the right moment".